danparbra/loan_default_prediction_mle/README.md

 * Implement retrainining tasks in the *pipelines/training_pipeline.py* file to adapt the model to learn patterns from new data.
 This pipeline can be triggered based on different criteria such as every certain amount of time or whenever there is a reasonable amount of new observations to be passed to the model (e.g. 100 new rows, 500 new rows, 1000 new rows).

 ## Demo in AWS
 To show how the actual web app would look like, a URL was made available.
-For security reasons, this URL is meant to be accessed only by my specific IP address.